ofemiashiru/CI_MS3_MCC/README.md

 The scope of the project in its first release is defined by the following features:

-- Simple navigation that allows user to navigate between sections of the site and the game.
+- Simple navigation that allows user to navigate between sections of the site.
 - Game page that allows user to play game, see how to play game, save score to the leader board and navigate back to main site.
 - Allow user to see their score on the leader board if they have reached the top ten.
 - Allow users to see the top ten players on the leader board.